 Southeast Asia consists of the regions that are south of China, south-east of the Indian subcontinent and north-west of Australia.
 Southeast Asia constitutes 3% of Earth’s total area with about 8.5% of the world’s population.
 The region is home to diverse ethnicities, languages and religions.
 The climate in the continent is mainly tropical-hot and humid all year round with plenty of rain.

 The Kingdom of Thailand is historically known as Siam.
 The Tai peoples originally migrated from China to Southeast Asia in the 11th century.
 During Western Imperialism in Asia, Siam was the only country to not fall under foreign colonization.
 Siam became a constitutional monarchy in 1932 and changed its name to Thailand.
 The Thai economy is the second largest in Southeast Asia with booming sectors of manufacturing, agriculture and tourism.
 Bangkok is Thailand’s capital and largest city.

 1. Wat Arun – Bangkok:

-With a 70-meters spire decorated by tiny pieces of Chinese porcelain, the Temple of Dawn is one of the most important landmarks in Thailand.
-The current temple was built on the site of a previous Buddhist temple from the Ayutthaya Kingdom.
-Wat Arun was mentioned in history chronicles as early as the 17th century, however, the spire was only built in the 19th century.
+With a 70-meters spire decorated with tiny pieces of Chinese porcelain, the Temple of Dawn is one of the most important landmarks in Thailand.
+The current temple was built on the site of a previous Buddhist temple in the Ayutthaya Kingdom.
+Wat Arun was mentioned in historical chronicles as early as the 17th century, however, the spire was only built in the 19th century.